Trivia

 Valuation History

 During our first M&A project in 2013, we put a value of €10M to €15M on our company.
-We didn't succeed in convincing a potential acquirer / investor that this was a fair market value.

 Book Quotes

-• Some VCs tried to convince us to accept venture capital, asking: “What do you prefer: 1 percent of $100 million or 100 percent of nothing?”
+- Some VCs tried to convince us to accept venture capital, asking: “What do you prefer: 1 percent of $100 million or 100 percent of nothing?”

 That question didn’t interest us.
 We were aware that only a small percentage of VC investments yields high results.
 About three-quarters of the companies a VC invests in underperform.
 We didn’t want to be one of the companies that failed and didn’t generate any return on investment.

-• Neither of us liked being the CEO because we didn’t think we were good at managing people.
+Our philosophy was: “If it doesn’t work out, then we want it to be our own fault.
+We don’t want to give up control and fail due to someone else’s fault.” - Neither of us liked being the CEO because we didn’t think we were good at managing people.
 We were the CEOs of our company out of necessity because we wanted sole responsibility for success or failure.
 We thought that selling our companies would give us the opportunity to pass that responsibility to someone else and to give up full control over the business.
 To sell our companies, however, we’d have to switch from control decisions to wealth decisions.

 Movie References